jupyter/nbdime/docs/source/cli.rst

 strategy to use for conflicts on inputs and outputs, respecively.
 They accept the same values as the ``--merge-strategy`` option.
 If these are set, they will take precedence over ``--merge-strategy`` for inputs and/or outputs.
+``--output-strategy`` takes two additional options: ``remove`` and ``clear-all``:

+remove
+    When a conflict is encountered on a single output, remove that output. clear-all
+    When a conflict is encountered on any output in a given code cell, clear all outputs for that cell.

 To use nbmerge, pass it three notebooks: